-Under strict state and federal regulations, Capital Region Water is required to test for copper and lead in its drinking water every three years.
-Samples for this testing are taken directly from customer faucets in areas with buildings which are more likely to contain lead in their indoor plumbing.
-Based on Capital Region Water's service area size, a minimum of 31 samples are collected for each testing period every three years.
+Under strict state and federal Customers can contract with a local regulations, Capital Region Water is required to test for copper and lead in its drinking water every three years.
+Samples for this testing are taken directly from customer faucets in areas with the oldest buildings, which are more likely to contain lead in their indoor plumbing.
+Based on Capital Region Water's service area size, a minimum of 30 samples are collected for each testing period every three years.